-The Comhairle's Outer Hebrides Local Development Plan (2018) Policy EI 12: Developer
+The Comhairle's Outer Hebrides Local Development Plan (2018) Policy El 12: Developer Contributions states that:

 "The Comhairle may negotiate with developers a fair and reasonable contribution towards infrastructure and/or services required as a consequence of the proposed development.
 The contributions will be proportionate to the scale and nature of the development (including cumulative) and will be addressed through planning conditions or through a legal agreement if appropriate."